-UNODC supports Member States by providing technical assistance on the ratification, legislative incorporation and implementation of all the universal legal instruments related to terrorism, including the most recent conventions and protocols related to maritime and aviation security, adopted in 2005 and 2010 respectively.
-UNODC also provides capacity building assistance to provide criminal justice officials with the specialized expertise required to handle cases involving maritime and aviation-related terrorism.
+The Terrorism Prevention Branch (TPB) supports Member States by providing technical assistance in the ratification, legislative incorporation and implementation of all the universal legal instruments related to terrorism, including the most recent conventions and protocols related to maritime and aviation security, adopted in 2005 and 2010 respectively.
+The Branch also provides specialized assistance to build the capacities required for criminal justice officials to handle cases involving maritime and aviation-related terrorism.
 As part of its ongoing efforts in this subject area, TPB has developed, in consultation with the International Civil Aviation Organization and the International Maritime Organization, a new legal training curriculum module on Transport-related (civil aviation and maritime) Terrorism Offences.
 The module is a technical assistance tool for training purposes that aims to familiarize counter-terrorism practitioners and interested readers with the requirements of the international legal instruments to effectively implement the provisions related to maritime and civil aviation terrorist offences.